Welcome to the Harvard University

 Peer Coaching Initiative

-A non-credit professional development opportunity
+A non-credit professional development opportunity made possible

 Designed for Harvard Students who want to:

-Develop their communication and leadership skills
+Develop their leadership and collaboration skills

 The Peer Coaching Initiative allows you to: